 Tax Deadline Extension Canadians will have one extra month to file their taxes to the Canada Revenue Agency, the National Post has learned.
 So instead of an April 30 filing deadline for the 2020 tax filing season, Canadians will have until June 1 to submit their income tax return of CRA.
 The deadline to pay off any outstanding balances interest-free will also be extended, this time to July 31, 2020.

 Tips on Keeping Your Event Business Afloat With the coronavirus bringing events to a halt, two CPAs share tips on keeping your business afloat till the storm passes.

 Trade Commissioner Service For 125 years, the Trade Commissioner Service (TCS) has been helping companies navigate international markets.
 Our trade commissioners in more than 160 cities worldwide can provide you with key business insights and access to an unbeatable network of international contacts.

 Live Updates You can find live updates and information about Canada’s response to COVID-19 here:

 Event Industry Support Sites

-While most of us are house bound, it’s a great time to review all of the amazing Associations we have in our industry.
+While most of us are house-bound, it’s a great time to review all of the amazing Associations we have in our industry.
 Explore, research and compare what works best for you.
-Maybe even a good time to volunteer on a committee (virtual of course) so that when things are up and running, you have fully developed an entirely new network of event friends and resources.
+Maybe it’s even a good time to volunteer on a committee (virtual of course) so that when things are up and running, you have fully developed an entirely new network of event friends and resources.
 Please let us know if there are any associations missing from the list.